NLnetLabs/unbound/doc/unbound.conf.rst

     If enabled, a query is attempted without this stub section if it fails.
     The data could not be retrieved and would have caused SERVFAIL because the servers are unreachable, instead it is tried without this stub section.
+    This can lead to using less specific configured forward/stub/auth zones if any, or end up to otherwise normal recursive resolution for that particular query.

     Default: no